 3.2.
-From the ANSYS Workbench home screen (Project Schematic), drag and drop the Geometry component for the Component Systems on the left side of the screen into the Project Schematic.
-Rename the geometry "Pipe" by right clicking on the down arrow of the Geometry component and selecting Rename.
+From the ANSYS Workbench home screen (Project Schematic), drag and drop the Geometry component for the Component Systems in the Toolbox into the Project Schematic.
+Rename the geometry "Pipe" by right clicking on the down arrow of the Geometry component and

 3.3.
-Drag and drop Mesh components and Fluent components into the schematic as shown below.
-Rename the components as "uniform" and laminar for Mesh and Fluent components respectively.
-Make the connections as per below by dragging component to component.
+Drag and drop a Mesh component and a Fluent component into the Project Schematic as shown below.
+Rename the components as "uniform" and "laminar" for Mesh and Fluent components respectively.
+Make the connections as per below by dragging connections exactly as per below.

 - 3.4.
-Create a Folder on the H: Drive called CFD Pre-Lab and Lab 1. - 3.5.
+Create a Folder on the H: Drive called "CFD Pre-Lab and Lab 1". - 3.5.
 Save the project file by clicking File > Save As... - 3.6.
-Save the project onto the H: Drive in the folder you just created and name it CFD Pre-Lab and Lab 1 Pipe Flow.
+Save the project onto the H: Drive in the folder you just created and name it "CFD Pre-Lab and Lab 1 Pipe Flow".
 (This will be used for both Pre-Lab 1 and Lab 1.)